 Is it Ethical?

-Professional kitchen designers openly hate this advice, especially if they work for specialty kitchen design and remodeling firms.
-The main complaint is that it's not considered ethical to take free advice when there is no intention of buying through the company.
-However, these stores know quite well that some prospective customers will not follow through with full-scale kitchen remodeling, and that some people will not be buying their goods and services.
+Professional kitchen designers openly hate the idea of homeowners seeking free advice, especially if they work for specialty kitchen design and remodeling firms.
+They will argue that it's not ethical to take free advice when there is no intention of buying.
+However, the store management knows quite well that some prospective customers will not follow through with full-scale kitchen remodeling, and that some people will not be buying their goods and services.
 This is simply the cost of doing business.
-And they also know that some customers who "take the advice and run" will eventually buy their goods and services, once they realize the scope of a major kitchen remodeling project.
+And the stores also know that some customers who "take the advice and run" will eventually return to buy their goods and services once they realize the daunting scope of a major kitchen remodeling project.

 All businesses have incentives to lure customers, and just as grocery stores offer free food samples hoping to sell products, kitchen product retailers offer design assistance as an incentive to lure paying customers.